 Manchester – a place to live, work and play

-Manchester’s reputation as the place to live, work and visit is growing: a friendly, welcoming place with loads to do and see, two of the planet’s best football teams, top-flight universities, and growing employment chances.
-Put it all together and it’s easy to see why nearly half a million people choose to live here.
+Manchester’s reputation as the place to live, work and visit is growing.
+A friendly, welcoming place with loads to do and see.
+Two of the planet’s best football teams.
+Top-flight universities.
+And growing employment chances.
+Put it all together and it’s easy to see why half a million people choose to live here.

 Manchester's housing scene is a very pleasant surprise if you're used to southern house prices and rents – or even UK averages.